-I sensed his presence before I saw Him, which is how it usually worked.
-That single moment of perfect stillness before the rain comes.
+I sensed his presence before I saw him, which is how it usually worked.
+A single moment of perfect stillness before the rain comes.

 It had rained a lot this year.

-He chuckled, the deep baritone rolling through the empty churchyard like distant thunder.
+He chuckled, the deep baritone rolling through the empty graveyard like distant thunder.
 “Such hubris from one who is about to die!
 May it be your epitaph: ‘Here Lies Jude – he had shit to do today.’
-Most of the humans I’ve slain had enough sense to save their final words for a more fitting plea.”
+Most of the humans I’ve slain were hardly so flippant about their approaching death.”

-When most folks picture a demon, they tend to think of some hideous thing that makes you want to lose control of your bodily fluids, or perhaps a shadowy form that stalks and torments you in the night.
-Sometimes they do appear as such; but more often than not, evil is more deceptive than we care to admit.
-The really scary demons are every bit as beautiful as people imagine angels to be – they are angels, fallen angels, cast out by their Master centuries ago, but angels nonetheless.
+When most folks picture a demon they tend to think of some hideous thing that makes you want to lose control of your bodily fluids, or maybe a shadowy form that stalks and torments you in the night.
+Sometimes they do appear that way; but more often than not, evil is more deceptive than we want to believe.
+The really scary demons are every bit as beautiful as people imagine angels to be.
+That’s because they are angels; fallen angels, cast out by their Father centuries ago, but angels, nonetheless.

-This particular specimen standing before me was no exception.
+The specimen standing before me was no exception.
 His physique was that of a Greek god, resplendent in white robes.
 All around him the air crackled and his skin shone with a brilliant yellow hue that made me want to shield my eyes from the glare.
-Here was an idealized warrior-angel, appearing as though he’d just emerged from a sixteenth-century fresco and brought with him a hateful malice millennia older than that.
-Rancor radiated from him in waves, pulsating through the graveyard in my direction, battering me with invisible blows.
-Staring into the crimson crescents of his eyes, I suddenly found a long-dormant part of myself wishing it had been one of those hideous, shadowy demons.
-A small nugget of fear gripped my gut as I beheld one of the Enemy’s top assassins.
+Here was an idealized warrior-angel, appearing as though he’d just emerged from a sixteenth-century fresco and brought with him a hateful malice that was millennia older than that.
+Rancor radiated from him in waves, pulsating through the graveyard in my direction, battering me with invisible blows in the Spirit.
+Staring into the crimson crescents of his eyes, a sharp jolt of adrenaline went through me as I beheld one of the Enemy’s top assassins.

 This was The Executioner.

-I snorted.
+I scoffed.
 “Alastor.
-Your boss must be gettin’ nervous if he sent someone like you after me.”
+Your boss must be gettin’ twitchy if he sent someone like you after a washed-up old man like me.”

 He slowly got to his feet and massaged his jaw.
-“Very good.
-I was afraid that this would be ea–” His monologue halted with an unexpected click as my heel collided squarely with his jaw and sent him crashing through a granite rendering of an angel.
+“Very good, old man.
+I was afraid that this would be ea–” His monologue halted with an unexpected click as my heel collided squarely with his jaw and sent him, ironically, crashing through a granite rendering of an angel.

-Ashamed of my initial fear, I chided him for not being able to kill me today.
-Even if life was the bitter pill I’d grown tired of swallowing, I knew on some level that taking the easy way out wasn’t the solution I was waiting for.
-Alastor can’t kill me, so I can’t die yet.
+Disappointed, I chided him for not being able to kill me today.
+Even if life was a bitter pill that I’d grown tired of swallowing, I knew that taking the easy way out wasn’t the solution that I was looking for.
+Alastor couldn’t kill me, so I couldn’t die yet.

-In an instant the fire from my blade engulfed his entire body.
+In an instant, the fire from my blade engulfed his entire body.
 He convulsed in agony as a black chasm opened to suck him into the Void, the great emptiness where fallen spirits are sent until the day of final judgment.
-His screams faded as the portal closed, and I simply stared at the space where the vacuum had been.
-I sighed, realizing that I was once again alone in the churchyard as though the entire thing had never taken place.
+His screams faded as the portal closed, and I simply stared at the space where the demon had been.
+I sighed, once again alone in the pre-dawn graveyard, as though the entire thing had never taken place.